mebobby2/MachineLearningBook/README.md

 ## Upto

-Upto page 45
+Upto page 48

-Item-Based Filtering
+Using the MovieLens Dataset